-Join us to find friends and colleagues from Cheltenham Grammar School for boys, Pate’s Grammar School for Girls and the current Pate’s Grammar School.
+Join us for the latest news updates and find friends and colleagues from Cheltenham Grammar School for boys, Pate’s Grammar School for Girls and the current Pate’s Grammar School.
 Alumni, parents past and present, former and current staff and friends of the school are all welcome.

 Dr Annette Bugaighis (nee Tibbles)

 'I feel that being a pupil at Pate's was so important - a grammar school education was greatly valued.
 We were girls of similar backgrounds and there was no obvious inequality or bullying.
 I think we had a good work ethic and knew what was needed to succeed.
 This carried on after leaving school with all the girls who were in my year having successful careers. '

 Lizza Head (nee Mitchell)

 'I feel privileged to be able to pay forward some of what was invested in me by teaching at Pate's now.
 The school still allows students a huge amount of independence and autonomy encouraging learning through collaboration and taking risks and the core ethos that together we can learn and grow is unchanged.'

 'There was no sense of thinking people to be odd or boring for being interested in 14th century Spanish poetry or the philosophical implications of quantum physics, and I believe that it was this organically cultivated atmosphere which made Pate's as intellectually a stimulating environment as it was.'

 'I had Mr Beale for more than 50% of my lessons.
 His encouragement of my writing and acting, even in the face of my teenage apathy and rebellion, kept me going at Pate's.
 His passion for his subject, and his faith in his students, is something that I hope I can learn from.
 However, the irony of me being permanently situated outside of the Headmaster's office, albeit in a photograph, is not lost on me.'